AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application-using-sdk-v4.md

     * In the **Which Data Tags Trigger the Postback?**, select any event, typically **Launched** and **does not exist**.
     * Click **Save & Activate**.

-## Integrating the SDK into a mobile application
+## Integrating the SDK into a mobile application {#integrating-the-sdk-into-a-mobile-application}

 The Mobile core service’s software development kit (SDK) facilitates the integration of a mobile application into Adobe Campaign.